Martsyalis/percolation/README.md

-Percolation Assignment from Algorithms I, copy of Instructors WeightedQuickUnionUF attached.
+Percolation Assignment from Algorithms I, copy of Instructor's WeightedQuickUnionUF attached.